The Twilight Saga: Breaking Dawn – Part 1: Filming

 The wedding scene in Part 1 was the last scene the cast and crew shot.
 It was also shot under tight security.
 A helicopter hovered above the set, off-duty police officers surrounded the location, and sheets and umbrellas were used to protect the set from aerial shots being taken.
-Stewart spoke about the wedding at San Diego Comic-Con International, describing it as "insane".
+Stewart spoke about the wedding at San Diego Comic-Con, describing it as "insane".
 She went on to say that it was "secret service style.
 The crew was incredibly inconvenienced.
 No cell phone, etc. They wanted to keep the dress secret."
 Concerning the wedding dress, Stewart was locked in a room wearing a Volturi cloak to cover the dress.

 Stewart further talked about filming the scene, saying, "I wanted to run down the aisle.
 I was literally pulling away from Billy Burke.
 Now it's a trip to watch the wedding scenes.
 It was so volatile and emotional—I was being such a crazy person."
 Condon spoke about it saying, "The last scene we filmed was the dance scene between Jacob and Bella at the wedding.
 The last shot is Jacob leaving.
 I called "Cut!" and then Kristen yelled, "Jacob!" and hiked her dress up and started running after him into the woods, saying, "Come back!
 Don't leave!"

 Filming wrapped on April 15, 2011.
 However, on April 22, what is believed to be additional scenes that would fit into the honeymoon sequence were filmed on Saint Thomas, U.S. Virgin Islands in the Caribbean, which was officially the last day of shooting.
 The crew, Stewart, and Pattinson were shooting in the sea all day long, then went out for cocktails on the beach and watched the sunrise.
 On the subject of the final day and her final moment as Bella, Stewart stated, "After that scene, my true final scene, I felt like I could shoot up into the night sky and every pore of my body would shoot light.
 I felt lighter than I've ever felt in my life."
 Pattinson thought the day was "amazing" and commented, "I then asked myself why we didn't do this in those four years.
 Every difficult moment just vanished."